diegovogel/conjure/README.md

 - [ ] Select a product to put your image on.
 - [ ] Buy the product and have it shipped to your home.

+## Goals

+- Learn how to use the OpenAI API.
+- Explore deploying a decoupled front end on Cloudflare.
+- Possibly try out Stripe Checkout.
+- Build an app that's simple but tangibly useful.

 ## License

 This project is licensed under the GNU General Public License v3.0.